 What is a SWOT analysis?

-Not surprising, SWOT then identifies any external opportunities and threats which could affect your company – especially those Strengths and Weaknesses you have isolated.
+Not surprising, SWOT identifies any external opportunities and threats which could affect your company – Those Strengths and Weaknesses you have isolated.
 Yes, you will find plenty of options in your weaknesses.
-If nothing else correcting deficiencies could isolate a new marketing opportunity.
+If nothing else correcting deficiencies could isolate new marketing opportunities.

 These Strengths and weakness.
 Need to take into account all aspects of your business.
 From marketing to finance.
 Distribution to sales and culture to recruitment.
 All relative to the market you operate in, previous, current and projected performances.
 Being complacent with your strengths is also a threat.